Amry/project-ideas/README.md

 - Digital File Management System with search, filter, and many more functionality
 - Personal Finance System
-- Static Shop with Nextjs deployed to vercel
+- Static Shop with Nextjs deployed to vercel: in progress
+- Firefox / browser extension
+-- Tabs cusomization
+-- Pause reminder